zhengying-liu/info232/TP1/README.md

 and you'll find a new folder `TP1` in your directory, which contains the materials we need for today.
 If you are curious about what this actually does, see Appendix C.

 ## Step 2: Enter the URL of your own Copy of the Jupyter Notebook TP1.ipynp in ChaGrade
-Submit the URL of your Jupyter Notebook in [ChaGrade](https://chagrade.lri.fr/homework/submit/2/27/1/), for homework "0 .
-Info&Tools".
+Submit the URL of your Jupyter Notebook in [ChaGrade](https://chagrade.lri.fr/homework/submit/2/27/1/), for homework "1 .
+Workflow".
 This way you make sure that your teacher will know where to find the answers to your TP (otherwise you get 0 points).
 You then have until January 25 to push new changes.

 ## Step 3: Launch Jupyter Notebook and Answer Questions of This TP
 *(This step is the **main part** of this TP)*